klaudiosinani/hyper-pokemon/readme.md

 ### `pokemon`

-Using this option you choose your pokémon background along with it's tailor-made syntax color.
+Using this option you can choose your pokémon background along with it's tailor-made syntax color.

 ### `pokemonSyntax`